Poland :

 Krakow pictures

-lessons per week, special summer course, polish for business,
+Group tuition of 20 or 30 lessons per week, special summer course, polish for business, private course.

 |